 - The homebuyer occupies the home as a primary residence

-- The purchase price is within the limits established for the county in which the primary residence is purchased
+- The household income and purchase price is within the limits for the county in which the primary residence is purchased.

 - The homebuyer completed the required Homebuyer Education course.
 Information is provided by the lender; contact firstname.lastname@example.org for additional information for this course.